atp-ariel/ArielTriana/README.md

 - [Pomodoro Logger](https://github.com/zxch3n/PomodoroLogger) is a tool to plan work time on projects using the Pomodoro technique and Kanban boards
 - [Obsidian](https://obsidian.md)  is a powerful knowledge base on top of a local folder of plain text Markdown files.
+- [ZSH](https://zsh.org) is a shell wich include some of features of Bash, KSH & and other Unix terminal.
 <!-- End tools -->

 <!-- Github stats -->